This weekend we were blessed to listen to and

 Peering from car windows at the large dark splotches on rolling Wind River hills (they were clouds--unusual to see--as we were used to wooded New England hills) we scanned the radio to listen for Grandpa Gee's booming weatherman voice, "It's a BEAU--tiful day in Fremont County!"
 He said this every day with conviction, rain, snow, sleet or Wyoming wind.
 And he meant it.

-It was this grandfather who became the star of a story I heard from my father the summer before he died:
+a story I heard from my father the summer before he died:

 Dad told me about studying soil physics for eight years post high school.
 After finishing, he taught and researched at two universities on the east coast for seven years.
 During a good portion of these years, I remember watching him serve faithfully with my mom and a handful of children (his own and borrowed) delivering sacks of groceries to shacks in the mountains of Maine and New Hampshire, counseling teenagers with lockers surrounded by classmates in trouble, organizing and spearheading building fund projects like combing the beaches to sell fried shrimp and elephant ears at the county fair, handmade sewn items at bazaars, and going door to door to pedal corn on the cob and fire extinguishers.